Commission

 Cedric.Sinclair@CCCMass.com

-Director of Communications Cedric Sinclair comes to the Cannabis Control Commission after serving as the Director or Communications, Marketing, and Strategic Alliances at the University of Massachusetts Boston, College of Advancing and Professional Studies.
+Chief Communications Officer Cedric Sinclair comes to the Cannabis Control Commission after serving as the Director or Communications, Marketing, and Strategic Alliances at the University of Massachusetts Boston, College of Advancing and Professional Studies.
 At the University, he led brand-building and lead-generation efforts for nontraditional programs that generated $35 million in annual revenue.

 Sinclair brings nearly 20 years of integrated marketing communications experience in the higher education and government sectors.
 He also taught marketing and branding courses as an adjunct faculty at Emerson College.
 Sinclair graduated from Emerson College with a Master of Arts in Integrated Marketing Communications and the University of Massachusetts Lowell with a Bachelor of Science in Business Administration.